 About Brian Gray

 I was formerly senior partner at Norton Rose Fulbright Canada.
-I have had experience in all aspects of intellectual property, technology and media matters for almost 40 years.
-Typically this means helping to resolve disputes or to obtain appropriate protection.
+Prior to that I was National Head of the Intellectual Property Department at McCarthy Tetrault.
+I have had experience in all aspects of intellectual property (patents, trademarks and copyright), technology and media matters for over 40 years.
+Typically this means helping to resolve disputes..
 This frequently results in providing advice concerning licensing and litigation.
-I am especially interested in helping creators or creative companies to grow their business and products using intellectual property.
-I assist by help such companies obtain exclusive rights to their inventions or brands and to defend those businesses from claims of misappropriation I have defended some of the most creative people in the world such as James Cameron, creator of Avatar, and some of the most iconic brands such as Barbie and Heinz, Weight Watchers and American Eagle.
-I have also represented e-commerce and telecom companies such as Nortel, Research in Motion and eBay.
+I am especially interested in helping inventors, creators or creative companies to grow their business and products using intellectual property.
+I assist by helping such companies maintain exclusive rights to their inventions or brands and to defend those businesses from claims of misappropriation I have defended some of the most creative people in the world such as James Cameron, creator of Avatar, and some of the most iconic brands such as Barbie and Heinz, Weight Watchers and American Eagle.
+I have represented e-commerce and telecom companies such as Nortel, Research in Motion in patent disputes.
 I have represented movie studios, publishers, banks, software developers, chemical companies and theatre companies.
-Please see specific subject headings on this site for specific experience. and including work in media, advertising, technology, almost all creative industries, biotechnology and information technology.
+Please see specific subject headings on this site for specific experience. and including work in media, advertising, technology, almost all creative and technical industries, biotechnology and information technology.

 Barrister and Solicitor